cashmusic/platform/README.md

 The CASH Music Platform is very much still a work in progress in its pre-release lifecycle.

-The DIY version of the CASH platform is a locally-installable API intended to work in a request/response model similar to a REST implementation and handle complex functionality around the marketing, promotion, and sale of music on an artist's site.
+The DIY version of the CASH platform is a locally-installable framework intended to work in a request/response model similar to a REST implementation and handle complex functionality around the marketing, promotion, and sale of music on an artist's site.
 It is designed to work as a freestanding API or integrated with